conorbrooke77/Data-Science-ML-Project/README.md

 ### Technologies Used
-- Python
-- Pandas
-- Matplotlib (for visualization)
-- Numpy
+- Python: For programming, analysis, and modeling.
+- Pandas: For dataset manipulation.
+- Matplotlib: For data visualization and EDA.
+- Scikit-learn: For implementing machine learning models.
+- Jupyter Notebook: As the development environment.

 ### Techniques Applied and How They Were Used